StuartsProjects/SX12XX-LoRa/ReadMe.md

 Which means there is a test packet (T) its been sent as a broadcast (*) and its from node 2.

-### Compatibility
+## Compatibility

-**Fully tested on 3.3V 8Mhz ATMega328P and ATMega1284P only**.
+**Library fully tested on 3.3V 8Mhz ATMega328P and ATMega1284P only**.

-It was not the intention to specifically support non-Atmel platforms with the library but several programs have been tested and work on an ESP32 WROOM board and an STM32 Xnucleo board.
+It was not the intention of this library to specifically support the large number of non-Atmel platforms.
+The use of platform specific hardware functions such as timers or interrupts has been avoided in the libraries, so if a hardware platform supports standard SPI and a program compiles, it should work.
+There are library functions that use the millis() and micros() functions.
+Some example programs use SoftwareSerial which is not supported on all platforms.
+A few programs have been tested and work on ESP32 based boards and an STM32 Xnucleo board.
 See the Readme for ESP32 and STM32 in the ESP32 and STM32 examples folders.

-### Support
+## Support

 The examples do work, so if for you they do not, assume there is a problem with how you have wired the modules or that your modules are faulty or that your Arduino set-up or LoRa module is faulty or unsupported.
 You are best placed to diagnose these issues.
+It is not practical for me to provide on-going technical support for programs that are not the library examples included.
+This also applies to external  libraries used in examples, if you have problems with these libraries, contact the authors for support.

-If you find a bug, or other error in the SX12xx library or examples, please let me know.
+If you find a bug, or other error in the SX12xx library or examples, and your using the ATMega328P and ATMega1284P platforms please let me know.

-### Future Changes and Enhancements to Library

-Add reliable packet send\receive code.

-Add file transfer to and from SD card code.

 <br>